Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 The IRS wouldn't take it for a moment.

-You wouldn't be allowed to file your taxes, nobody would take your taxes.
+You wouldn't be allowed to file your taxes.

-why don't they use instead of a special government accounting system why don't they have to to use the same system that Joe's hardware store or Joe's feed store would have to use which is uh whatever it's called GAP, the generally accepting what's it called generally accepted accounting principles.
+Why don't they use, instead of a special government accounting system, why don't they have to use the same system that Joe's hardware store or Joe's feed store would have to use, which is whatever it's called, GAP, the generally accepting what's it called, generally accepted accounting principles.

 Why don't the government use that?